 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-Staff should be aware of their school's or college's unauthorised absence and children missing from education procedures.
+Staff should be aware of the school's unauthorised absence and children missing from education procedures.